-It is not too early to get a head start on a critical part of your law school applications: letters of recommendation.
+It is never too early to get a head start on a critical part of your law school applications: letters of recommendation.

-Letters from your professors or employers tell an important story about you: your work ethic, intellectual curiosity, character and drive.
+Letters from your professors or employers tell an important story about you: they shed light on your work ethic, intellectual curiosity, character, and drive.
 You should have a minimum of two, and potentially up to four, strong letters of recommendation for your applications.
-Here are some tips to put you ahead of the game in requesting letters of recommendation.
+Here are some tips to put you ahead of the game when requesting letters of recommendation:

 1. Make a list.

-Start by brainstorming the top four or five people who you might ask to write your letters of recommendation.
-Include college professors from courses in which you excelled.
+Start by brainstorming the top four or five people whom you might ask to write your letters of recommendation.
+Include college professors in whose courses you excelled.
 Law schools want to see your capacity for academic rigor, so prioritize professors who can give detailed descriptions of your hard work and analytical abilities.
 At least one of your letters of recommendation should be from a professor.

 Consider also asking former (or current, if you feel it is appropriate) bosses to write about your capacity for discipline and hard work.
 Again, prioritize people who have directly supervised you.
 For example, if you are working as a legal assistant, a letter of recommendation from a junior associate who directly supervises you would be more powerful than one from a senior partner who only has observed your work indirectly.

-If your recommenders are in your local area, connect in person over lunch or a coffee.
+If your recommenders are in your local area, try to connect in person over lunch or a coffee.
 Otherwise, schedule a virtual chat to catch up.
 Get a sense of their interest in helping you in your law school admissions efforts and make the ask.
-Follow up with a brief email to each recommender requesting a letter of recommendation.
-Provide them with a suggested deadline for when the letter should be ready.
+Follow up with a brief e-mail to each recommender requesting a letter of recommendation.
+Provide them with a suggested deadline for completing the letter.

-Be sure to follow up if you haven’t heard back 4-5 days after sending your email.
+Be sure to follow up if you haven’t heard back four to five days after sending your e-mail.

 4. Provide clear instructions.

-The Law School Admissions Council (LSAC) will provide you with guidance about how each recommender is to upload their letter of recommendation.
+The Law School Admission Council (LSAC) will provide you with guidance about how recommenders should upload recommendation letters.
 Provide these instructions to each recommender.
-Share any page limits or character limits LSAC or the law schools may set.
+Share any page limits or character limits the LSAC or the law schools may set.
 Be sure to check each school’s specific requirements, as they may differ.

 5. Offer content for the letters.